No matter how many tech writers predicted the death of the fax machine, it’s still very much here with us in 2019.

 That’s a job for another 50 people.

-Taking your faxing digital is a significant first step to dealing with issues like these.
+Taking your faxing online is a significant first step to dealing with issues like these.

 With one step, you avoid printing before sending, and you can use data-based archives to prevent logistical problems with faxing.